Chusovaya

 The Chusovaya (Чусова́я) is a river flowing in Perm Krai, Sverdlovsk Oblast and Chelyabinsk Oblast of Russia.
-A tributary of the Kama, which in turn is a tributary of the Volga, it discharges into the Chusovskoy Cove of the Kamsky Reservoir.
+A tributary of the Kama, which in turn is a tributary of the Volga, discharges into the Chusovskoy Cove of the Kamsky Reservoir.
 The river is remarkable in that it originates on the eastern slopes of the Ural Mountains in Asia, crosses the mountains, and mostly runs on their western slopes in Europe.
 The Chusovaya River is widely used as a source of water.
 In particular, its water is taken from the Volchikhinsky Reservoir, 37 km2, to the Verkhneisetsky Reservoir to supply the major city of Yekaterinburg.
 Fifteen smaller reservoirs are spread over about 150 tributaries of the river.

 There are numerous metal and coal mines along the Chusovaya, and the river was intensively used to deliver their production to the western Russia.
 However, industrial navigation nearly halted with the development of railways in the early 20th century.
 Chusovoy is the major remaining port on the river.